-- Select a sensor in the double display with (1).
+- If more sensors are connected than can be shown in the respective display option, the display changes its contents accordingly in 3-second intervals. - Select a sensor in the double display with (\).
 The selected sensor is displayed in reverse video.
 The number and name of the selected sensor are displayed in the header.
-In the single display, the sensor being displayed is always the selected sensor at the same time. - Start a calibration procedure for the selected sensor with C. Starting a calibration procedure from the display of interfaces is not possible.
+In the single display, the sensor that is shown is always also the selected sensor.

-• Select the PROPERTIES menu with OK.
-With this menu you can put sensors in the maintenance condition and prompt important data (calibration data, error messages, operating states, software versions, etc.).

-• Open the SETTINGS menu with S.
+- Start a calibration procedure for the selected sensor with C. Starting a calibration procedure from the display of interfaces is not possible. - Select the PROPERTIES menu with (iv).
+This menu can be used to put sensors in the maintenance condition and prompt for important data (calibration data, error messages, operating states, software versions etc.). - Open the SETTINGS menu with S.